Right-handed Neutrino Dark Matter with Radiative Neutrino Mass in Gauged $B-L$ Model: Dark Matter

-We first show the effects of co-annihilations on DM relic abundance by considering four different mass splittings $\delta M_1 = M_{\rm NLSP}-M_{N_1}$ where NLSP is the scalar doublet $\eta$ and its components.
-In figure \ref{relic_diff_ms} we show relic abundance as a function of DM mass for mass splittings $\delta M_1 = 50, 100, 300, 500$ GeV and with the singlet scalar-SM Higgs mixing $\sin\gamma=0.1$.
 The Yukawa couplings are generated through the Casas-Ibarra parametrisation so that they automatically satisfy the current experimental constraints from solar and atmospheric mass squared differences as well as mixing angles.
-As can be seen from figure \ref{relic_diff_ms}, the co-annihilation effects can change the relic abundance depending upon the mass splitting $\delta M_1$ as well as $\lambda_{11}$ which governs the annihilation through singlet Higgs, which is kept at 0.9 (top left panel) and 0.1 (top right panel) for the comparison purpose.
+As can be seen from figure \ref{omg_mn1}, the co-annihilation effects can change the relic abundance depending upon the mass splitting $\delta M_1$ as well as $\lambda_{11}$.
+We set $\lambda_{11}= 0.9$ (left panel) and $0.1$ (right panel) for the comparison purpose.
 We also check that these values of $\lambda_{11}$ satisfy the direct detection bounds which we will discuss in the subsequent sections.
-In the top left panel of figure \ref{relic_diff_ms}, the coannihilation effects are sub-dominant due to enhanced annihilation via singlet Higgs (caused by large coupling $\lambda_{11}$) while in the top right panel, the coannihilation effects are visible, allowing DM mass away from the resonance regions.
+In the left panel of figure \ref{omg_mn1}, the co-annihilation effects are sub-dominant due to enhanced annihilation via singlet Higgs (caused by large coupling $\lambda_{11}$) while in the top right panel, the co-annihilation effects are visible, allowing DM mass away from the resonance regions.
 To generate this plot, the $h_{2}$ scalar mass and the $M_{Z_{B-L}}$ mass have been fixed at $M_{h_{2}}=400$ GeV and $M_{Z_{B-L}}=2000$ GeV respectively.
 The gauge coupling is fixed at $g_{B-L}=0.035$.
-Since the same Yukawa couplings also contribute to the charged lepton flavour violation, we compute the corresponding contribution to $\mu \rightarrow e \gamma$ using \eqref{br_meg}.
-The corresponding scattered plot for ${\rm Br}(\mu \to e\gamma)$ as a function of $M_{N_1}$ is shown in the bottom pannel of figure \ref{relic_diff_ms} and has been compared with the MEG 2016 bound ${\rm Br}(\mu \rightarrow e \gamma)$=4.2 $\times$ $10^{-13}$.
+Since the same Yukawa couplings also contribute to the charged lepton flavour violation, we compute the corresponding contribution to $\mu \rightarrow e \gamma$ using Eq.\eqref{br_meg}.
+The corresponding scattered plot for ${\rm Br}(\mu \to e\gamma)$ as a function of $M_{N_1}$ is shown in left panel of figure \ref{relic_diff_ms}, where the points satisfy the MEG 2016 bound on ${\rm Br}(\mu \rightarrow e \gamma)$=4.2 $\times$ $10^{-13}$.
+On the other hand, in the right panel of figure~\ref{relic_diff_ms}, the points satisfy the constraint from relic density as well as the MEG 2016 bound on ${\rm Br}(\mu \rightarrow e \gamma)$.